The America the Beautiful Pass: How it Can Save You Money

 How Much Does an America the Beautiful Pass Cost?

-An America the Beautiful pass costs $80 USD.
+An America the Beautiful Pass costs $80 USD.
 That means in a year’s time, you can access any of the participating public land as many times as you like, for just $80.
+Previously, the America the Beautiful could be shared with one other designated person.

-Southerner Says helpful tip: if you purchase your pass towards the first of the month, you have to the end of that month of the next year to use your pass.
+Southerner Says: If you purchase your pass towards the first of the month, you have to the end of that month of the next year to use your pass.
 So, you actually get a little more than a year’s use out of your America the Beautiful pass.

 Where Can You Use an America the Beautiful Pass?